 The so called "memristor" is an intriguing case for the sociology of science and it still unfolds.
 Especially annoying are critics who do not grasp the core issue.
 They hand easily refuted charges to Goliath so he can point to them laughing: “Look, all that criticism is mere envious pseudo-science”.

-There may also be serious plagiarism involved, but let us focus on the core issue, which is independent of technicalities about ‘pinched loops’ or that the devices have been around since 1967 , before the real memristor was even predicted in 1971!
+There may also be serious plagiarism involved, but let us focus on the core issue, which is independent of technicalities about ‘pinched loops’ or that the devices have been around since 1967 , even before the real memristor was predicted in 1971!

-Memristic devices, would work just as well without magnetism.
+The devices work just as well without magnetism.